retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, set this preference to "true" to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }}).

+#### verbatimFields

+default: `url,doi,file,eprint,verba,verbb,verbc`

+list of fields to treat as verbatim during import.
+If you're importing the rather horridly broken Mendeley-generated BibTeX, try removing `file` from this list before import.